psg-mit/marshall/ARTIFACT.md

 #### Installing from source

-First, download the source code.
-[TODO] Source code

 Install the following dependencies:
 - rlwrap (we use version 0.43)
 - MPFR (we use version 4.0.1)
 - OPAM 2 (we use version 2.0.4), with an OPAM switch for OCaml 4.04.0.

+(For precise commands that work on Ubuntu 18.04 to install all relevant dependencies, see the Dockerfile in `source/Dockerfile`.)

-Then, go to the base source directory, and run `opam install .`.
+Then, go to the `source/` directory, and run `opam install .`.

 `marshall` should now be available as a command-line program.